wlonk/arcadia/rules/making_characters.rst

 corrupt?
 If you want to marry for love, who is pressing you to marry for convenience?
 If you want glory, who cuts you down and bests you?

+Once your hope is clear, the Host will define for themselves exactly the worst thing that could come of that hope, the way it could fail or twist into something horrible.
+That is your grim fate, and if you do nothing, it will come to pass.
+You may be able to avert or change it, but at the outset of the story, it is visible on the horizon, bearing down on you.

 .. index:: ! passion tokens, ! role tokens

 Tokens